 - Heat about 1/2 gallon of non chlorinated water in the pot on medium heat.
 Once it's warm, but not boiling, add the honey and stir it so it all dissolves.
 Turn off the heat.

 - Put the blackberries into the one gallon jug.

-- Use the funnel and carefully pour the honey water mixture into the jug.
+- Carefully pour the honey water mixture into the jug using a funnel.

 - Top off the jug with cold (preferably filtered) water, leaving at least 2 inches of head space on top.
 Put the lid on the jug and gently mix everything around a bit.

 - Make sure that the temperature of the must is below 90°F, then add 1/2 packet of champagne yeast.
 Put the lid back on tightly and this time shake the jug for a minute or two to distribute the yeast.